 We only have Ben at home for a handful of short years and on one hand it frightens me how quickly time is passing us by but on the other hand, I am so excited to see what he does in life.

-I know he is going to do great things, whatever he choses to do.
+I know it's going to do great things, whatever he choses to do.

 I feel so incredibly blessed to be his father.
 The depth of his feelings, the richness of his character, and the boldness of his quiet confidence are well beyond his years.